HaxeFoundation/nekovm.org/www/pages/doc/vm.md

 ### NekoVM API

-The Neko VM API is declared in the `neko_vm.h` file.
+The NekoVM API is declared in the `neko_vm.h` file.
 It will be fully documented later.
-There is also the `neko_mod.h` file for low level module access.
+There is also the `neko_mod.h` file for low-level module access.

 ### Multithreading

-Each thread can run several Neko VMs, however the same VM should not run at the same time in different threads.
+Each thread can run several NekoVMs, however, the same VM should not run at the same time in different threads.
 When changing virtual machines or after allocating one, you must call the `neko_vm_select` API function that will select the given virtual machine for the current thread.